Truck Driver Tax Credit

 IX.
 Understanding Tax Forms

 Understanding the various tax forms is also crucial.
 For instance, Form 4136 is used for claiming fuel tax credits, Form 8826 for the Disabled Access Credit, and Form 5884 for the Work Opportunity Tax Credit.
-A tax professional can help you understand which forms are necessary for your situation.
+A tax professional can help you understand the necessary forms for your situation.

 X. Avoiding Common Pitfalls